 Most of the indigenous people are located in the Alto Orinoco.
 The Yanomami live in the Alto Orinoco-Casiquiare Biosphere Reserve.

 The Orinoco River is one of the most important rivers in the world due to its length (2,140 km) and its flow rate (a little over 30,000 m3/s).
-This river forms a hydrological basin of about 1 million km2, which is of great importance for the life of the country.
+This river forms a hydrological basin of about one million km2, which is of great importance for the life of the country.

 The popular cuisine in the Amazon gastronomy of Venezuela